 Carer grocery shopping hours

 We can also support others by donating money (if not food) to food banks, without putting our health at risk.
 Check local Facebook and Nextdoor groups or ask around for details.
-If it’s easier, you can give money nationally to The Trussel Trust who ensure food still reaches people who need it.
+If it’s easier, you can give money nationally to The Trussel Trust who ensure food reaches people who need it.